ssmiller25/k8s-intro/presentations/dev-tooling-for-ops.md

 Don't try to "boil the ocean"

 Note:

-- There are a lot of opportunity, but don't let that impeed you from taking more immediate action.
+- There are a lot of opportunity, but don't let that impede you from taking more immediate action.
 - Better to take an Agile approach overall versus waterfall

 <!--s-->